SERVICE PROJECTS

 PINEBELT DIAPER BANK

 The Pinebelt Diaper Bank was created with the intention of helping provide diapers to families across the Pinebelt struggling to purchase them, along with the intention of preventing health concerns in babies if diapers are not changed consistently.
 JA members bundle collected diapers and bring them to Edwards Street Fellowship Center.
-Members will continue to bundle diapers on a monthly basis.
+Members bundle diapers on a monthly basis.
 Members will also hold diaper drives as needed.

 ROCK-A-BYE MOMS